Preface:

 - We can say it is another form of distribution graph.

-- Boxplot provides a five-point summary which helps users to get critical info in less time.
+- Boxplot provides a five-point summary which helps users to get critical information about the data.

 - The five-point summary includes a minimum value, lower quartile (Q1), median value (Q2), upper quartile (Q3), maximum value.